DoSomething/chompy/docs/imports/rock-the-vote.md

 ### Status Hierarchy

-**When a RTV CSV has multiple records _per user_ we use the following hierarchy to determine which status should be reported on the Rogue post.
-If when importing, there is an existing status per the campaign and user from any previous import (TV or RTV), follow the hierarchy. **
+If RTV CSV contains multiple records _for a single user_,  we use the following hierarchy to determine which status should be reported on their Rogue post:

 1. `register-form`
 2. `register-OVR`